-A teaching method for university courses powered by students’ critical thinking, rejecting the scripted lecture, for an collaborative process that turn skepticism, doubts, and questions into understanding.
+A teaching method for university courses powered by students’ critical thinking, rejecting the scripted lecture, for a collaborative process that uses skepticism, doubts, and questions.

 The importance of critical thinking in STEM subjects (Science, Technology, Engineering and Mathematics) is not reflected by the way they are taught in universities.

 Teaching heavily relies on lectures, but these scripted sessions rarely provide students opportunities to think, due to the limited time available and the audience scale.
 Students usually end up listening passively to the instructors, oftentimes taking notes to stay alert.
 Their format also did not dramatically varied over the years despite being more technologically-integrated: it remains learning through listening.

 Active reading of textbooks and problem solving take up most of the remaining study time, and should give students chances to think.
 They would ideally try to discuss and assimilate the knowledge before applying it to a few scenarios.
 In practice, this sequence is often reversed: the set exercises become the base material, relegating the course notes to a mere reference guide.
 In this case, thinking becomes secondary, and learning is just a matter of memorising and following instructions.